Upcoming Events

 Here’s how it works:

-1. Fill out the request form below for our six plywood calves, handmade by 4-Hers for this project.
+1. Fill out the request form below for our plywood calves, handmade by 4-Hers for this project.
 The cost is $15 per day or $70 per week (7 days).
 You can request specific dates or wait and be surprised!

 2. Wait for your time in the pasture rotation.
 Each cow is roughly 4 feet across.
 All the cattle need is a small “pasture” to graze.
 No water or hay necessary.
 Install and removal are provided.